blitz-js/blitz/.changeset/hot-cups-rhyme.md

 "blitz": patch
 ---

-Fixes blitz codegen to work with monorepos
+Fix blitz codegen to work with monorepos